Kensington Treaty: Analysis

+UK Prime Minister Keir Starmer (left), German Chancellor Friedrich Merz (centre), and French President Emmanuel Macron (right) are seen to have reignited the E3 alliance between their countries.

+Geopolitical intentions

-Various news sources suggested that the deal, especially when combined with French President Emmanuel Macron's state visit to the UK on 8–10 July, cemented the return of the E3 alliance of the UK, France, and Germany.
-The move was seen as part of an increase in diplomatic ties between the three countries as the security of Europe decreases and the reliability of the US as an ally has become unclear.
-Merz said that the proximity of his visit to Macron's was "no coincidence" and that the countries were "converging" on their political positions.
+Various news sources suggested that the treaty, especially when combined with French President Emmanuel Macron's state visit to the UK on 8–10 July, cemented the return of the E3 alliance of the UK, France, and Germany.
+This allowed the treaty to fit in alongside the 2025 refresh of the Lancaster House Treaties between the UK and France, and the Aachen Treaty between France and Germany.
+The move was seen as part of a strengthening of diplomatic ties between the three countries as the security of Europe decreases and the reliability of the US as an ally has become unclear.